marklogic/marklogic-kubernetes/CONTRIBUTING.md

 4. Make your desired changes to the codebase.
 5. Test your changes thoroughly.
 6. Tests can be done using the test framework.
 See [test folder](./test/) and [Makefile](makefile)

-## Issue Tracker

-If you encounter any issues or have suggestions for improvements, please open an issue in the issue tracker.
-Be sure to provide as much detail as possible, including steps to reproduce the issue if applicable.

 ## PR management